mutius-me/Artificial-Intelligence-Projects/README.md

 # CPSC-370
-A repository for the projects I produced for CPSC 370, Artificial Intelligence, at Yale University in Fall 2023.
-Namely, this is my solution to UC Berkeley's open-source Pac-Man Projects.
+Projects 1-3 are my solutions to UC Berkeley's open-source Pac-Man Projects.
+Project 4 is a practice neural network implementation.

 From [the official project website](http://ai.berkeley.edu/project_overview.html):
 > The Pac-Man projects were developed for UC Berkeley's introductory artificial intelligence course, CS 188.
 They apply an array of AI techniques to playing Pac-Man.
 However, these projects don't focus on building AI for video games.
 Instead, they teach foundational AI concepts, such as informed state-space search, probabilistic inference, and reinforcement learning.
 These concepts underly real-world application areas such as natural language processing, computer vision, and robotics.